frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 #### Appraisal Template

-A template recording the different parameters of Employee performance and their weightage for a particular role.
+A template recording the different parameters of an Employees' performance and their weightage for a particular role.

 > Human Resources > Employee Setup > Appraisal Template